oa-333/elog/README.md

     ELOG_MODERATE_INFO_EX(logger, 2, "Passing through here many times, but logging is restricted to only twice per each second");

-If [internal ELOg reporting](#enabling-elog-internal-trace-messages) is enabled, and set to level INFO, then some discarding/aggregation statistics are printed.
+If [internal ELog reporting](#enabling-elog-internal-trace-messages) is enabled, and set to level INFO, then some discarding/aggregation statistics are printed.
 For instance, consider this example:

     for (uint32_t i = 0; i < 30; ++i) {
         ELOG_MODERATE_INFO(2, "This is a test moderate message (twice per second)");